Ajeo/dblp-journals/README.md

 # DBLP journals

-Execute LDA algorithm, using tmt-0.4.0, for ACM Transaction and IEE Transaction journals
+Execute LDA algorithm, using tmt-0.4.0, for ACM Transaction and IEEE Transaction journals

 ## First run, parser_for_journals.py